zendeskgarden/react-components/packages/accordions/examples/basic.md

 ### Steppers

-Features that implement a Stepper can use [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to communicate what step the user is on.
+Stepper implementations can use [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to communicate what step the user is on.
 For a horizontal `Stepper`, render step content outside of the `Stepper` component instead of using `Stepper.Content`.